youldash/iOS/Day 2/README.md

 }
 ```

-* Add the following stub implementation for `-dealloc` method, which implements the procedure that frees `GRIntegerArray` objects from memory:
+* Add the following stub implementation for the `-dealloc` method, which implements the procedure that frees `GRIntegerArray` objects from memory:

 ``` Objective-C
 /**